JJohnyy/Bohemian-Estates/README.md

   this is link to our official website: www.bohemianestates.com

-Bohemian Estates is aboout managing properties to its full potentieal There are total of 4 pages: home page, product page - about main product - guaranteed rent. contact form and contacts for the company and branches
+Bohemian Estates is about managing properties to its full potentieal There are total of 4 pages:
+* home page
+  * contains hero image
+  * basic inforamtion about company
+  * main goal is to lead a visitor to contact form

+* product page - about main product - guaranteed rent
+  * contains basic image
+  * all necessary information about main product
+  * basic contact form- this is part of the page where visitor could leave his/her contacts

+* contact form
+ * only purpose of this page is to get a form submitted from a new visitor - to get a lead

+* contacts for the company and branches
+  * contains all contact and other necessary, legal information about the company

 # Process